 Note: Different content types have different actions available.
 If you select more than one content type, for example, selecting a workbook and a data source, the actions you see will be limited to those in common between the types.

-In thumbnail view, you access the Actions menu from the lower-right corner of a thumbnail.
+In grid view, access the actions menu from the lower-right corner of a thumbnail.

-In list view, you access the Actions menu to the right of the content’s name.
+In list view, access the actions menu to the right of the content’s name.